Photo from Unsplash

 Morning

-Israel served for a wife, and for a wife he kept sheep. — Hos 12:12
+Jacob fled to the land of Aram and Israel worked for a wife—for a wife he tended sheep. — Hos 12:12 BSB

-Even more toilsome than this, was the life of our Savior here below.
-He watched over all His sheep until He gave in as His last account, “Of all those whom You have given me I have lost none.”
-His hair was wet with dew, and His locks with the drops of the night.
-Sleep departed from His eyes, for all night He was in prayer wrestling for His people.
-One night Peter must be pleaded for; anon, another claims His tearful intercession.
-No shepherd sitting beneath the cold skies, looking up to the stars, could ever utter such complaints because of the hardness of his toil—as Jesus Christ might have brought, if He had chosen to do so, because of the sternness of His service in order to procure His spouse!
+But even more exhausting than Jacob’s toil was the life of our Savior here on earth.
+Jesus watched over all His sheep until He could give His final account, saying, “Of all those whom You have given me, I have lost none.”
+His hair was soaked with the dew of the night, and His locks with the drops of the evening.
+Sleep often eluded Him, as He spent nights in prayer, wrestling for His people.
+One night He prayed for Peter; another night, someone else required His tearful intercession.
+No shepherd, sitting under cold skies, gazing at the stars, could ever describe his hardships in a way that would compare to the sufferings of Jesus, who labored tirelessly to win His bride.

 Evening